dsdlt/mongodb-scalable-document-embeddings/README.md

 More information about Atlas Stream Processing in the [Atlas Stream Processing documentation](https://www.mongodb.com/docs/atlas/atlas-sp/overview/)

-More information about language specific models and extension of existing sentence embeddings models to other languages [Making Monolingual Sentence Embeddings Multilingual using
+More information about language-specific models and extension of existing sentence embedding models to other languages [Making Monolingual Sentence Embeddings Multilingual using
 Knowledge Distillation](https://arxiv.org/abs/2004.09813)

 Find the original dataset at [Kaggle](https://www.kaggle.com/datasets/carlosgdcj/genius-song-lyrics-with-language-information)